AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 - NFT meta-data will be queried from the blockchain via graph protocol to render out the sales listing on the front end (react)
 - On a successful bid, funds will be held in escrow until the product has been confirmed by both parties to have shifted hands.

+## Smart Contracts

+This dApp will be backed by 2-3 smart contracts

+1. VehicleTitle - nft representing the ownership of an item on the blockshain, linking to metadata on ipfs, via Pinata sdk
+2. VehicleMarketPlace = smart contract where users can enter into bids for a vehicle (or, more accurately its nft title).
+Smart contract will hold title and funds in escrow until both seller and buyer approve transaction
+3. VehicleMintOracle - stretch goal.
+NFT titles should only be minted if one doesn't already exist for an existing VIN number.
+For used cars, the owner of the contract must be the existing owner of the vehicle.

 ## Tech Stack:

 - Web Client: [React](https://reactjs.org/)